 The completed form should be emailed to the same email address, or returned in person or by post to Warwick Hadley, Lewes District Council, Southover House, Southover Road, Lewes, BN7 1AB.

 Prevent is a key part of the Government's counter terrorism strategy.
 It aims to divert vulnerable people away from supporting or being drawn into terrorist activity.

-Lewes’s Prevent programme sets out to achieve this through a multi-agency approach.
-Working effectively alongside communities to provide interventions and safeguarding measures.
-Our programme include safeguarding, staff training and community and partnership work.
+Our Prevent programme sets out to achieve this with a multi-agency approach.
+We aim to work effectively with communities and use interventions and safeguarding measures.
+Our programme includes safeguarding, staff training and community and partnership work.

 The Eastbourne and Lewes Community Safety Partnership works together to tackle anti-social behaviour and hate incidents.

 If you believe that action has not been taken to tackle anti-social behaviour or hate incidents which you have reported, you can use the Community Trigger process to ask agencies to review their response.

 At what stage can I use the Community Trigger?

 You can use the Community Trigger if you have reported three separate incidents within the past six months to the police, the council or your housing provider.
 You can also activate the Community Trigger on behalf of someone else if you have their written consent.

 You will need to fill out a form detailing the case:

 The quickest and easiest way is to fill in our online form.